BatmanBoxer/BatmanLang/README.md

 print(i)
 ```

-3) No commets Beause if you need comment to tell you what code does just get better
+3) No comments Beause if you need comment to tell you what code does just get better
 4) You can create another function and call it as well (it has scoping too cause its just basic stuff(gives a cool error when you break scoping rules) )

 ```java